volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 ### CONTROL VOLUMIO WITH THE OFFICIAL APPS

 * The most convenient way to control your Volumio system is through the official apps.
-The advantage is that they will automatically find your Volumio device on your Network.
+The advantage is that they will automatically find your Volumio device on your network.
 Not to mention that by getting the apps, you will help the project with a little contribution.

 <div class="container">